Bob Kloos (he/him/his) - Pastor/Administrator

 Martha has spent the better part of her life learning to understand what the Holy Spirit sounds like.
 Discerning this Voice has led her through B.A.’s in Psychology and Sociology from one Jesuit university, a M.A. in Theology and Ministry from another, and a Certification in Spiritual Direction from a third.
 It’s led her through various ministries on multiple continents, from leading immersions in Honduras to teaching English in Rwanda.
 It’s led her to and through retreat direction, volunteer coordination, and five years of teaching high school theology.

-Most recently, The Spirit has sent her to the Community of Saint Peter, where she is excited to hang her hat for a 12-month internship in Pastoral Ministry beginning in August 2021.
+Most recently, the Spirit has sent her to the Community of Saint Peter, where she has been excited to hang her hat as a pastoral minister since August 2021.

 Martha has been fed by this Community since she first discovered it in 2018 and is tickled that the Spirit decided to call her here next.